Tony Wright (actor)

 Paul Anthony "Tony" Wright (10 December 1925 – 6 June 1986) was an English film actor.
 The son of actor Hugh E. Wright, he was a Rank Organisation contract player for some years.

 In October 1956, John Davis, managing director of Rank, announced him as one of the actors under contract to Rank that Davis thought would become an international star.

-He married actress Janet Munro in 1957, though the couple were divorced in 1959.
+He married actress Janet Munro in 1957, though the couple were divorced in 1960.
 He played the role of London-based private detective Slim Callaghan in several French films.
+Filmink wrote:

+Of all the odd “shooting comet” stars of the British film industry, Tony Wright is perhaps the oddest.
+Limited training.
+Limited ability.
+Even his blonde hair was unusual.
+Yet, for a short time there, he had the lead in a franchise, the backing of Britain’s biggest studio and the love of the most talented young actress in the country.
+Then it went away.

 Biography

 Wright's father was an actor, Hugh E. Wright, but originally Wright wanted to be a farmer.
 He served for two years in the Navy and then moved to South Africa where he tried chicken farming and gold mining before going into theatre.

-Wright appeared in a TV version of Noel Coward's This Happy Breed (1952).
+Wright appeared in a TV version of Noël Coward's This Happy Breed (1952).
 He was a boxer in The Flanagan Boy (1953) for Hammer.
 He went to Germany with a stage show then on the way back went through France where his ability speaking fluent French helped him be cast as Slim Callaghan in Your Turn, Callaghan (1955) after the original star cast, Charles Chaplin Jnr, pulled out.

-Wright made a sequel, More Whiskey for Callaghan.
+Wright made a sequel, More Whisky for Callaghan.
 He guest starred on shows like Paris Precinct, Colonel March of Scotland Yard and Sherlock Holmes.

+Rank Organisation

 For Rank, Wright supported Frankie Howerd in Jumping for Joy (1956).
-This led to a long term contract with Rank started with two Roy Ward Baker films Jacqueline (1956) and Tiger in the Smoke (1956).
-One writer said "he looks like being the most virile discovery for British films since Anthony Steel.
+This led to a long-term contract with Rank started with two Roy Ward Baker films Jacqueline (1956) and Tiger in the Smoke (1956).
+According to Filmlink "Wright wasn’t much of an actor, but was a good looking guy with a nice build, who didn’t mind taking his shirt off – these were a dime a dozen in Hollywood, but not so common in Britain where male actors tended to be pasty."

+Another writer said "he looks like being the most virile discovery for British films since Anthony Steel.
 And our films need his type very badly - every inch a man without being an Adonis, well built, intelligent, much travelled and with a great deal of the Kenneth More type of humour about him."
-Another write called him "the latest tough man 'hope' of British films."
+Another writer dubbed him "the latest tough man 'hope' of British films."